Vytau K. Virskus, Principal

-As an energy management consultant for public schools, Mr. Virskus has provided technical analyses for energy management projects through Michigan School Business Officials (MSBO), a nonprofit organization providing technical services to the state's public schools.
-He conducted over 800 energy audits of school buildings and was also on contract with the Michigan Energy Administration to perform energy audits for state facilities.
-Mr. Virskus conducted numerous seminars and classes on pneumatic and electric controls and building automation systems.
+Energy Management Consultant for Michigan Public Schools Technical analyses for energy management projects through Michigan School Business Officials (MSBO), a nonprofit organization offering technical services to the state’s public schools.
+Mr. Virskus conducted over 800 energy audits of school buildings and was on contract with the Michigan Energy Administration to perform energy audits for state facilities.
+He also conducted numerous seminars and classes on pneumatic and electric controls and building automation systems.

 Mr. Virskus has over 15 years of experience in the legislative and regulatory process, monitoring changes in the EPAct, Clean Air Act, Clean Water Act, RCRA, OSHA, and other federal and state environmental statutes and regulations.
 He developed a procedure for in-depth comparative analysis for regulatory programs in all 50 states.
-He also led a team to develop a strategy for implementing an air emissions inventory under the Clean Air Act for large clients in the auto industry utilizing the federal CAA database.
+He led a team that developed a strategy for implementing an air emissions inventory under the Clean Air Act for large clients in the auto industry utilizing the federal CAA database.

 In 2016, Mr. Virskus was awarded a U.S. patent for dynamic differential energy control of hydronic heating or cooling systems.
 Known commercially as E~flow, this patented mathematical algorithm uses building energy demand rather than pressure as the primary control variable to slow down or speed up a hydronic pump through a variable speed control thereby increasing or decreasing volume flow.

 Bachelor of Science in Mechanical Engineering, Michigan State University

 Juris Doctor, Thomas M. Cooley Law School, Lansing, MI

 Michigan Conservative Energy Forum, Leadership Council

 Michigan Energy Efficiency Contractors Association, Member

 Impression 5 Science Center, Board President 1987 – 1994